TickTeam/guide-tt/is_ticktick_free.md

 <br />

-**&nbsp;-Most of TickTick key features are free, but free account has the following limits:**
+**&nbsp;Most of TickTick key features are free, but free account has the following limits:**

 | | Item | Number |
 |-- || -- | -- |